orangain/gradle-multi-project-monorepo/README.md

 # gradle-multi-project-monorepo

 This is an example project to use Gradle multi-project build in monorepo.
+It uses GitHub Actions's [on.push.paths](https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions#onpushpull_requestpaths) to build only changed sub-project of the project.

 ## Description